sarvesh8804/KelpProject/README.md

 - `additional_info`: All other fields as JSONB

 ## How It Works

+Note about trigger method and file source
+- The original challenge might expect a POST endpoint that accepts a file upload.
+- This implementation uses a static file path (configured via `CSV_FILE_PATH` in `.env`) and a simple GET endpoint to trigger processing.
+- The server reads the CSV from disk (the path in `.env`) rather than accepting the file in the HTTP request.
+If file uploads needed it can be easily done.
 1. On server start, ensures the `public.users` table exists
-2. On GET `/api/csv/upload`, reads the CSV file from the path in `.env`
+2. On GET `/api/csv/upload`, the endpoint triggers processing of the CSV file located at `CSV_FILE_PATH` in `.env` (static location where the file is saved)
 3. Streams and parses each row, mapping fields as described
 4. Inserts records into `public.users` in batches for performance
 5. After upload, queries `public.users` and prints age distribution to the console